vwkd/code-system/src/general/polymorphism.md

 ## Dynamic

-- implementation for concrete type is selected at runtime
+- implementation for subtype is selected at runtime
-- generates vtable with pointer to functionality for each concrete type
+- generates vtable with pointer to functionality for each subtype
 - doesn't need static type information
 - performance penalty at runtime, since extra lookup
 - no binary size increase, since doesn't generate multiple implementations